 Generally, anything oversized or loose-fitting is to be avoided, “especially if you’re doing dynamic yoga,” says Fridh.
 “You don’t want too much cloth hanging, it will make some postures more challenging.
 For example, downward dog – you don’t want your shirt to slide over your face, or your pants to start hanging when you stretch out your hamstrings.”

 And during restorative practices, don’t forget your layers – this is less important in summer, but vital in winter.
 “It’s nice to have warmer, chunkier clothes, since the practice itself is very slow and still,” he says.
 “When I do Yin yoga, I love to wear a long-sleeved tee or even a lightweight hoodie.”
-To keep the chill off, bulk up your wardrobe with the Scuba Crew for women and the At Ease Crew for men.
+To keep the chill off, bulk up your wardrobe with the Scuba Crew for women.

 While the only non-negotiable piece of equipment you’ll need is a high quality yoga mat, the right accessories will support your flow and help you progress your practice.
 By filling the space between your body and the ground, our and the Lift and Lengthen Yoga Block can make tricky poses more accessible to beginners and advanced yogis alike.